roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  I agree, her story was over the top.
 Something a sex-crazed 18 year old would imagine.
 It's not even close to being realistic.
 But that's not the point, right?
 Its a view into her mind.
 She really needs to be fucked well, and she wants it badly.
 I just wish I could give it to her!

  Someday, I know, someone will.
 He'll be the luckiest prick on Earth!
-Report_Story #1